'Cleveland Made Out Like Bandits': NBA Insiders Love Kyrie Deal for Cavs

 "Can Thomas even be on the floor for that series [against Golden State]?" asked the Eastern Conference assistant coach.

 Still, for the Cavaliers, the deal was a no-brainer.
-Imagine Crowder being just what they lacked defensively last season.
-Imagine Thomas and LeBron gelling in a hurry.
-Imagine Cleveland's added depth giving James a prayer in the Finals—or, more realistically, imagine an injury break going its way.
+Imagine if Crowder is just what they lacked defensively last season.
+Imagine if Thomas and LeBron jell in a hurry.
+Imagine if Cleveland's added depth gives James a prayer in the Finals—or, more realistically, imagine an injury break going its way.

-Imagine the Cavs winning the 2018 NBA title, which causes both LeBron and Thomas to re-sign.
+Imagine if the Cavs win the 2018 NBA title, which causes both LeBron and Thomas to re-sign.
 Perhaps Altman uses that Nets pick to draft a future cornerstone.

 It takes a shorter leap of faith to imagine the Cavs' worst-case scenario.
 The moves turn out being all for naught, as the Warriors remain invincible.
-LeBron leaves as a free agent, and Thomas decides to sign elsewhere, too.
+LeBron leaves as a free agent, and Thomas decides to sign elsewhere too.

 Sounds awful, right?
 Well, that scenario would have been Cleveland's fate regardless.
 The Cavaliers now have that Nets pick to build around.